wavebeem/wavebeem.com/src/blog/2016-12-29-broken-promises.md

 ---
 title: "Broken promises"
+description:
-description: "How to use promises effectively (written before async/await existed)"
+  "How to use promises effectively (written before async/await existed)"
+tags:
+  - "programming"
+  - "javascript"
 ---

 ## About

 This post is about how to use promises effectively.
 In it, I'm going to use some ES6 syntax.
 ES6 is the latest version of JavaScript.
 When you see:

 ```js
 // Arrow function